* U.S. crude inventories up 1.8 mln barrels at 488.8 mln -API

 * OPEC output at 2017 high of 33 mln bpd

-* Oversupply to return, to last for years -Douglas Westwood (Refreshes prices)
+* Oversupply to return, to last for years - Douglas Westwood

-Meanwhile, production from the Organization of the Petroleum Exporting Countries hit a 2017 high of 33 million bpd in July, despite the group's pledge to restrict output along with other non-OPEC producers.
+Production from the Organization of the Petroleum Exporting Countries hit a 2017 high of 33 million bpd in July, despite the group's pledge to restrict output along with other non-OPEC producers, including Russia, by 1.8 million bpd between January this year and March 2018.

-Energy consultancy Douglas Westwood reckons this year's oil market will be slightly undersupplied but that the glut will return next year, and last until 2021.
+Energy consultancy Douglas Westwood reckons this year's oil market will be slightly undersupplied but that the glut will return next year, and last to 2021.

 "Oversupply will actually return in 2018.
-This is due to the start-up of fields sanctioned prior to the downturn," said Steve Robertson, head of research for global oilfield services at Douglas Westwood.
+This is due to the start-up of fields sanctioned prior to the downturn," said Steve Robertson, head of research for the firm's Global Oilfield Services.

-(Additional reporting by Henning Gloystein in Singapore; Editing by Dale Hudson and Jason Neely)
+(Additional reporting by Henning Gloystein in SINGAPORE; Editing by Dale Hudson)